cs-fullstack-master/project1-notes/README.md

 # project1-notes

-Carlos is late
+Carlos is late (7:21)
+Looks like a very simple bootstrap.
+Need metrics for your skills.

 Autumn (6:40s)
 The icons don't tell you what they are, but that maybe okay.
 Contact me page doesn't have the same theme as every other page.
 Home is the only one with all navigation.
 There's no way to know which page you are on in navigation bar.
 Projects page is too wide.
 The reflections page has the navigation arrows pretty low on the page.

-Cierra is late
+Cierra is late.
+She came in and didn't have a project.

 Thomas (6:42)
 Send us feedback should say contact.
 There's still a lot of space on Skills page.
 There's nothing telling you about hovering over the skills on the left on the projects page.
 A lot of empty space on the Education page.